SauravRai/MTech-project/README.md

 # MTech-project
-This repository contains the implementation of the novel method as proposed by me in my MTech(CS) thesis.
+This repository contains the Pytorch implementation of the proposed method SE-CNN for the CACD dataset for my MTech(CS) thesis.